ElectricalSquirrels/health-insurance-calculator-server-side/README.md

 # 💊 Health-insurance-calculator-server-side
 A Node.js/Express API server that performs health insurance risk calculations based on customer age, BMI, blood pressure, and family health history.
-This server handles all business logic and calculations for the health insurance risk calculator application.
+This server handles all calculations for the health insurance risk calculator application.

 Here is the link: https://health-insurance-calc-server-side-es-bncefygkbneugdbd.canadacentral-01.azurewebsites.net/